 The latest Pantene commercial launched in Thailand really did shine.
 Congratulations to Proctor & Gamble the company who makes the shampoo and of course to their Ad agency, Grey Worldwide in Thailand.
 Their latest Pantene commercial featuring a Deaf violinist girl has become a buzz in the blogsphere and various social networking site.

 The Pantene commercial became an instant hit because it was inspiring and creatively conveys a story.
 Critics have been quick to judge that they can’t see the connection between the shampoo and a deaf girl playing a violin.
 A comment in youtube goes like this “Nice commercial and storyline but i just cant relate Pantene with the girl.
 IN CONCLUSION: Pantene makes the girl goes deaf and mute.
 The only thing I can relate them both.
-LOL”
+LOL” (For me this is a really mean comment)

 Well, I think they nailed the message.
 Just as people were hooked about the Promil commercial (People brought Promil milk for their kids hoping they will become gifted too) I think the Pantene commercial drove the message home.
 If you want to shine and stand out from the crowd, use Pantene hehehehe.
 (Of course keep on practicing the violin too, or whatever you are planning to shine on)